gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	restabilization of the stressed stable joint state without loss of train distinctness or collapse into false perfection
 -	reopening of a serious break corridor inside the re-stabilized stable joint state under harsher asymmetry
 -	clean post-promotion de-confirmation of the formerly stable joint state into a weaker relational / separating reading
+-	stabilization of that downgraded state as a weaker relational mainline rather than immediate full independent separation

 ---

 ## What has not yet been tested

 The following remain untested:
--	stabilization of the newly downgraded weaker relational state
--	further drift from weakened relation into clearer independent separation
+-	further drift from the weaker relational mainline into clearer independent separation
 -	renewed relational recovery after actual post-promotion de-confirmation
+-	repeated oscillation between weaker relation and clearer separation
 -	fragmentation beyond current contradiction/collapse markers
 -	stronger mismatch across many restarts
 -	high-salience recruitment under real ambiguity